tango4j/tensorflow-vs-pytorch/markdown/01_tensor.md

 *  shape
 *  datatype

 to declare a special type tensors. (which is tf.Variable, tf.constant, tf.placeholder... etc)

 ```python
 tf_tensor_ones = tf.ones([3, 4, 4], dtype=tf.float64)
 print('Directly declare a Tensor: ', tf_tensor_ones)
 ```

+Then, what are the differences between these variables?
+Let's find out.

 ### Difference between special tensors and tf.Variable (TensorFlow)
 **(1)tf.Variable **